-JES2 scans each output class queue and compares the output groups on the queues to the printer's characteristics (DCT) as initialized on the PRT(nnnn) statement.
-Output group scanning/scheduling for PRT1 proceeds as follows: (See Table 21 on page 124 through Table 26 on page 125(Use section A to assist your understanding of the selection process.)
+JES2 scans each output class queue and compares the output groups on the queues to the printer's characteristics (DCT) as initialized on the PRT(nnn) statement.
+Output group scanning/scheduling for PRT1 proceeds as follows: (See Table 21 on page 114 through Table 26 on page 115 (Use section A to assist your understanding of the selection process.)

 Because class B has the highest priority on the CLASS= parameter specification for PRT(1), JES2 examines JOB99.2.1 on the class B queue first.
-The checking process stops almost immediately because the writer name (W=NONE) specified for the output group does not match the writer name
+The checking process stops almost immediately because the writer name (W=NONE) specified for the output group does not match the writer name assigned to the printer (W=ABC).
+Writer name (W) appears before the slash, indicating an exact match must occur; because it does not match, JES2 assigns a value of 00 to this output group.